 The wind direction is computed after completion of a full circle.

 You can display it as cardinal direction letters or as numeric values ( ex: 90° = E ).

 Wind speed and wind direction (based on the arrow provided by the compass widget) are available on all pages preconfigured with AIR³

-Do not make a confusion between the Thermal Assistant Page (Menu/preferences/Pages Layout/…) and the Thermal assistant widget (Menu/Customize/Add widget/Air/Thermal Assistant).
+Do not confuse between the Thermal Assistant Page (Menu/Preferences/Pages Layout/ and the Thermal Assistant Widget (Menu/Customize/Add widget/Air/Thermal Assistant).

 The thermal assistant widget can be added on any page but automatic actions only affect the Thermal assistant page.